 As we get older, we tend to have more chronic health problems, and the probability of an acute health problem rises sharply as well.
 This means we want more than ever to fully trust the services and staff taking care of us, so quality of care often becomes more important than small cost savings.

 For people who want to take the extra step in quality, it can be a great idea to use Medicare’s independently graded star system to switch to a 5-star Medicare plan.
 Having the reassurance of high quality care can mean more at this age than ever before.
 If you live in an area where a 5-star Medicare plan is available, there is a special enrollment period where you can switch to this plan at any time during the year.

 As we age, the mystery of what types of health considerations are going to be most relevant to us becomes clear.
 This knowledge will often answer the best type of plan to choose, if you are aware of all your options.

 For example, someone who experiences hearing loss, vision changes or dental problems with age might consider switching into a Medicare Advantage plan that covers these issues if they are the most relevant to your health.

 As chronic health conditions emerge, you may also find you are qualified for a Special Needs Plan, such as a bundle of care that provides specialized coverage for diabetes care or heart condition care.
 By age 75, it’s often clear which Special Needs Plan would be the most beneficial for your particular health situation.

-Additionally, some people find that in the older years they are traveling often, so finding a Medicare Supplement Insurance plan or Medicare Advantage plan with travel benefits might be the perfect choice for these retirement years.
+Additionally, some people find that Medicare for older adults is a great way to support extra adventures in travel!
+If you find you’re on the go in your golden years, finding a Medicare Supplement Insurance plan or Medicare Advantage plan with travel benefits might be the perfect choice for these retirement years.